zptr1/stck/IDEAS.md

 %elseif PLATFORM "windows" eq do include "./syscalls/windows"
 %else
-  assert "This platform is not supported" false end
+  assert "This platform is not supported, sorry..." false end
 %endif
 ```